mental689/pyano-admin/README.md

 ### Training I3D

 This branch provides an example of how to train a deep learning model with the completed labels from workers.
-Thanks our workers (Annotator 1, 2, 20, 21, 22) to make this available.
+Thanks our workers (Annotator 1, 2, 20, 21, 22, and Reviewer 27) to make this available.

 * To extract flow features using PWC-Net (CVPR 2018), first a bash script need to be extracted.
 ```bash